Snowboarding at the 2022 Winter Olympics – Men's slopestyle

 The men's slopestyle competition in snowboarding at the 2022 Winter Olympics was held on 6 February (qualification) and 7 February (final), at the Genting Snow Park in Zhangjiakou.
 Max Parrot of Canada became the Olympic champion.
 Su Yiming of China won the silver medal, whereas Mark McMorris of Canada replicated his success at the 2014 and 2018 Olympics by winning the bronze.
 For Parrot this is the first Olympic gold, and for Su the first Olympic medal.
 The scoring in the finals was mired in controversy after the judges admitted to missing a "glaring error" by Parrot that some speculate would have given Su Yiming the gold medal.
 The head snowboarding judge, Iztok Sumatic, later stated in an interview that the final scores was wrong due to the judging error, and that Su should have won the gold instead.
 However, because neither McMorris nor Su filed an official appeal, it had meant that the flawed results will not be changed.

 Summary

-The defending champion is Red Gerard.
+The defending champion was Red Gerard.
 The 2018 silver medalist, Max Parrot, and the bronze medalist, Mark McMorris, qualified at the Olympics as well.
 At the 2021–22 FIS Snowboard World Cup, only three slopestyle events were held before the Olympics.
 Sébastien Toutant was leading the ranking, followed by Niek van der Velden and Su Yiming.
 Marcus Kleveland is the 2021 world champion, with Toutant and Rene Rinnekangas being the silver and bronze medalists, respectively.
 Dusty Henricksen is also the 2019 X-Games winner, ahead of Mons Røisland and Rinnekangas.